| WHY is this medicine prescribed?

 Donepezil helps control the symptoms of Alzheimer's disease but does not cure it.
 Continue to take donepezil even if you feel well.
 Do not stop taking donepezil without talking to your doctor.

 Your doctor may start you on a low dose of donepezil and increase your dose after 4 to 6 weeks.
+Your doctor may increase your dose again 3 or more months later.

 Are there OTHER USES for this medicine?